Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddPluginPythonApi.rst

 Setup Logic API
 ---------------

-In this section, we define an API on the Peek Logic Service for the :code:`peek_plugin_tutorial` plugin.
+In this section, we define an API on the Logic Service for the :code:`peek_plugin_tutorial` plugin.

 Add File :file:`DoSomethingTuple.py`